So let me explain the 'wrong.'

 However time was against us, and I had one thing on my mind, the Audi Museum, we'd have to skip the scenic town.

-Now I've already used the G-word, Geek - yep that's me.
+I've already used the G-word, Geek - yep that's me.
 I like to know stuff, always have - imagine how annoying I was as a kid in the pre-Google world, asking my parents how barcodes worked!

 Anyway, in a modern world, I already knew a reasonable amount about Audi.
 I knew the history, but not the cars.

 Audi through the yearsDealing with the past

 Exploring Audi's HeritageThe new Audi

 It was these cars I fell in love in my youth.

 A visit to the Audi MuseumSo is it worth it?